Raviteja-Ainampudi/Container-Security-API---Encryption-as-a-Service/README.md

 # For Mutiple Encryption and Decryption with this code

-- Encryption can repeated by passing the subsequent filenames.
+- Encryption can be repeated by passing the subsequent filenames.
 - For decryption, make sure you keys in reverse order of what you have used for encryption.

 # Docker Commands